three-desi-things/three-desi-things.github.io/_pages/about.md

 ### Saurabh Datar

 Saurabh Datar is an award-winning journalist, developer, and a history buff.
-He has worked with the Boston Globe, Atlanta Journal-Constitution and Mid-day.
-Since middle school he has been obsessed with facts and telling stories.
+He has worked with the [Boston Globe](globe.com), [Atlanta Journal-Constitution](ajc.com) and Mid-day, Mumbai.
+SHe has been obsessed with facts and telling stories since middle school.

 ### Geetika Kalloo